nexusformat/definitions/README.md

 www/                        | launch (home) page of NeXus WWW site xslt/                       | various XML stylesheet transformations

-See README.make.txt for how to build the documentation
+* See [README.make.txt](README.make.txt) for how to build the documentation
+* See [release-history.md](release-history.md) for what has changed since the previous release